Wildlife Lessons for K-12

 Polar Bears and Climate Change

-6th-12th - Some animals have teeth for grinding up plants, while others sport teeth adapted for grabbing and tearing up their prey.
-Still others have teeth for both.
+6th-12th - Some animals have teeth for grinding up plants while others sport teeth adapted for grabbing and tearing up their prey.
+Some animals have teeth for both.
 Students will test their scientific observation skills as they classify and identify real skulls and skull models.

 Sounds and Signals

-2nd-5th - Students will discover some of the ways through which animals communicate and how communication is important for survival.
+2nd-5th - Students will discover some of the ways animals communicate and how communication is important for survival.
 Students will listen to real animal sounds and play a sound identification game.